-Most professionals don’t enjoy doing it and aren’t as effective as they’d like to be, and still we expect our clients to prospect for us.
+Most professionals don’t enjoy doing it and aren’t as effective as they’d like to be, and still, we expect our clients to prospect for us.

-The old way of doing it, which usually sounds like this: “Do you know anybody who needs (insert your service)?” puts all of the prospecting burden on your clients.
+The old way of doing it, which usually sounds like this: “Do you know anybody who needs (insert your service)?” puts all of the prospecting burdens on your clients.
 The results are predictably bad.